-Jelena Batinic is a historian of the modern Balkans and Europe.
+Jelena Batinic is a historian of modern Europe with a research focus on the modern Balkans.
 Her research interests include war and society, revolutionary movements, World War II, and gender history.
 She is the author of Women and Yugoslav Partisans: A History of World War II Resistance (Cambridge University Press, 2015), which was awarded the 2016 Barbara Jelavich Prize of the Association for Slavic, East European, and Eurasian Studies.

-Jelena has served as an Academic Advising Director with Undergraduate Advising and Research (UAR) since 2015.
+Jelena has served as an Academic Advising Director since 2015.
 Her conversations with advisees address topics such as academic planning and progress, research, fellowships, and post-graduate study.
 She is the Stanford liaison for the prestigious Beinecke scholarship.

-Prior to joining UAR, Jelena Batinic was a Fellow in the Thinking Matters Program at Stanford.
+Prior to joining the Academic Advising team, Jelena Batinic was a Fellow in the Thinking Matters Program at Stanford.
 Besides Thinking Matters, she has taught in Stanford’s Department of History.

-Residences: Roble and Row (Enchanted Broccoli Forest, Jerry, Narnia, Kappa Alpha)
+Residences: Roble and Row (Enchanted Broccoli Forest, Jerry, Narnia, 664 Lomita Ct)